The Impact of Positional Encoding on Length Generalization in Transformers: Introduction

 Positional encoding (PE) seems to be a major factor in the length generalization of Transformers as the model has to systematically encode tokens in \emph{all} possible positions.
-To this end, the original Transformer architecture \citep{Vaswani2017:Transformer} used non-parametric periodic functions to represent \emph{absolute position embeddings} (APE) in a systematic manner, but further studies have shown that these functions are inadequate for length generalization \citep{Ontanon2022:MakeTransformerCompositional}.
+The original Transformer architecture \citep{Vaswani2017:Transformer} used non-parametric periodic functions to represent \emph{absolute position embeddings} (APE) in a systematic manner, but further studies have shown that these functions are inadequate for length generalization \citep{Ontanon2022:MakeTransformerCompositional}.
 The prevailing belief is that relative PEs \citep{Shaw2018:RelativePosEnc,Raffel2020:T5} are more effective in length generalization than APE variants \citep{Ontanon2022:MakeTransformerCompositional,Csordas2021:DevilInDetail}.
-However, recent work has shown that even Transformers with relative PEs, such as Rotary \citep{Su2021:Rotary}, are poor at length generalization and proposed new position encoding schemes, ALiBi, that generalize well \citep{Press2022:ALiBi}.
-But these studies use language modeling perplexity as the sole evaluation metric which does not shed light on downstream task performance \citep{Tay2022:PerplexityDontTransfer}.
-As a result, a key question arises: what exactly is the influence of positional encoding on length generalization at various downstream tasks?
-Moreover, since a decoder-only Transformer's attention is shown to model sequences without explicit position information \citep{Tsai2019:TransformerDissection}, what is the effect of \textit{no positional encoding} (NoPE)?
+However, \cite{Press2022:ALiBi} has shown that even Transformers with relative PEs, such as Rotary \citep{Su2021:Rotary}, can be poor at length generalization.
+But the evaluation of PEs often relies on language modeling perplexity as a key metric \citep{Haviv2022:NoPETransformer,Press2022:ALiBi} which does not always align with the performance on downstream tasks \citep{Tay2022:PerplexityDontTransfer}.
+This raises important questions: what exactly is the influence of positional encoding on length generalization at \emph{downstream tasks}?
+Moreover, early empirical evidence shows that decoder-only Transformers without explicit position information \citep{Tsai2019:TransformerDissection,Haviv2022:NoPETransformer} can perform as well as existing PEs in in-distribution settings, but its effects on length generalization and downstream performance are unclear.

 Recently, asking models to emit intermediate computation steps into a scratchpad, also referred to as \emph{chain-of-thought}, has been adopted to improve the length extrapolation in Transformers \citep{Nye2021:Scratchpad,Wei2022:ChainOfThought}.
-These techniques are architecture-independent and can be used with any positional encoding method.
-However, it remains an open question whether these techniques, at least in regard to length generalization, render the choice of positional encoding irrelevant, especially given that model performance is highly sensitive to the scratchpad format \citep{Bueno2022:MarkupTokens,Akyurek2022:GPT3AdditionScratchpadFormat}.
+These techniques are architecture-independent and can be used with any PE method.
+However, it remains an open question whether these techniques, at least in regard to length generalization, render the choice of PE irrelevant, especially given that model performance is highly sensitive to the scratchpad format \citep{Bueno2022:MarkupTokens,Akyurek2022:GPT3AdditionScratchpadFormat}.